OtisPresley/snmp-switch-manager/README.md

 ## Troubleshooting

-- **Ports missing:** Ensure the SNMP community string permits reads on the interface tables (`ifDescr`, `ifSpeed`, `ifOperStatus`).
+- **Ports missing:** Ensure your SNMP credentials permit reads on the interface tables (`ifDescr`, `ifSpeed`, `ifOperStatus`).
-- **Description updates fail:** Confirm the community string has write permission for `ifAlias` (`1.3.6.1.2.1.31.1.1.1.18`).
+- **Description updates fail:** Confirm your SNMP credentials have write permission for `ifAlias` (`1.3.6.1.2.1.31.1.1.1.18`).
-- **Unexpected speeds:** Some devices report zero or vendor-specific rates for unused interfaces; check the switch UI to confirm raw SNMP data.
+- **Unexpected speeds:** Some devices report zero or vendor-specific rates for unused interfaces; check the device UI to confirm raw SNMP data.

 ---

 ## Support

-If your switch does not display correctly, then the integration will need to have specific support added for it.
-Please open an issue with an text file attachment with the results of an `snmpwalk` command against your switch with an **RW SNMP v2c community string** and any necessary screenshots.
-Also describe what is incorrect and what it should look like.
+If your switch does not display correctly, then the integration may need device-specific support added for it.

+Please open an issue with:
+- A text file attachment containing `snmpwalk` output against your device (SNMP v2c **or** SNMP v3)
+- Any necessary screenshots
+- A description of what is incorrect and what it should look like

+> Tip: If you want port descriptions and administrative toggles to work, your SNMP credentials must allow writes to the required OIDs (device-dependent).

 ### Supported Switches
 👉 **Read the full documentation:**